 - Combine ¼ cup orange juice with soy or soy alternative and 1 Tbsp minced ginger.
 Boil until thick, about 10 minutes.
 Grill or broil until cooked through.
 Brush with sauce.

 - Combine 2 Tbsp Dijon mustard with 1 Tbsp of each: soy sauce, brown sugar, and melted butter.
 Brush on the chicken before and after cooking.

 - Simmer 1 cup balsamic vinegar and 2 cups chicken broth.
 Poach chicken over low heat, until cooked through.
-Remove breasts, crank heat, boil until liquid reduces by half.
+Remove breasts, crank the heat, boil until liquid reduces by half.
 Spoon over chicken.

 - Soak breasts in lime juice, cumin, garlic, and chipotle pepper for an hour.
 Grill until charred.
-Serve with guacamole, salsa and hot corn tortillas.
+Serve with guacamole, salsa, and hot corn tortillas.

 - In cast iron skillet, grill chicken until cooked thoroughly.
 Remove.
 Add minced shallots, mushrooms, and brown.
-Stir in 2 parts white wine and 1-part coconut cream and cooked until thickened.
+Stir in 2 parts white wine and 1-part coconut cream and cook until thickened.
 Pour over chicken.

 Sunshine, summertime and grillin’ time bring out the ketchup, dip, and chips.

 If ketchup is a vice allowed for kiddos, and friends, you may want to sit before watching this video.
 The best things come to those who wait.
 Remember that slogan?
 If you want the best, it might not be from Heinz.